-The student will make an appointment to meet with the Associate Dean of Academic Affairs and Strategic Partnerships who will then refer the matter to the IDEAS Committee.
+The student will make an appointment to meet with the Associate Dean of Academic Affairs who will then refer the matter to the IDEAS Committee.

-- 1. Grievances submitted to the IDEAS Committee must be communicated and must contain: - a. name of the complainant - b. name of the person(s) against whom the grievance is being filed - c. the course concerned, if applicable - d. the specifics of the grievance (s), including relevant dates - e. a statement of remedies already sought (i.e., conversation with advisor, faculty, Program Director, Department Chair, etc.) - 2.
-The Committee will inform all parties concerned of the complaint. - 3.
-The Committee will then convene a meeting to hear the grievance.
+- Grievances submitted to the IDEAS Committee must be communicated and must contain: - name of the complainant - name of the person(s) against whom the grievance is being filed - the course concerned, if applicable - the specifics of the grievance (s), including relevant dates - a statement of remedies already sought (i.e., conversation with advisor, faculty, Program Director, Department Chair, etc.) - The Committee will inform all parties concerned of the complaint. - The Committee will then convene a meeting to hear the grievance.